This preface contains:

 Duplicate databases to Oracle Cloud

-An on-premise database can be duplicated to Oracle Cloud.
-Similarly, you can duplicate a database in Oracle Cloud as an on-premise database.
+An on-premises database can be duplicated to Oracle Cloud.
+Similarly, you can duplicate a database in Oracle Cloud as an on-premises database.

 AS DECRYPTEDclauses in DUPLICATE